dolox/fallback/README.md

 **WORKS IN LEGACY AND MODERN BROWSERS!**
 *Tested and working in Chrome, Firefox, Safari and IE 6 - 10!*

-**Fallback JS** is a tiny library that allows you to load both your JavaScript and CSS libaries after your page has already loaded.
-The library also allows you to specify **"failovers"** or **"fallbacks"** for each of your libraries, this way in case one of those external libraries your using happens to fail, you won't be leaving your users with a dysfunctional website.
-Just because someone elses website breaks, it doesn't mean that yours should!
+**Fallback JS** is a tiny library that allows you to load both your JavaScript and CSS libraries after your page has already loaded.
+The library also allows you to specify **"failovers"** or **"fallbacks"** for each of your libraries, this way in case one of those external libraries you're using happens to fail, you won't be leaving your users with a dysfunctional website.
+Just because someone else's website breaks, it doesn't mean that yours should!

 ######<a class="button1" href="http://fallback.io/" title="The official Fallback JS homepage!" target="_blank">Official Homepage</a>
 ######<a class="button1" href="https://github.com/dolox/fallback/" title="Fallback JS on GitHub" target="_blank">GitHub Repository</a>

 #Downloads
-######<a class="button2" href="https://raw.github.com/dolox/fallback/v1.1.6/fallback.min.js" title="Production version of Fallback JS" target="_blank">Production (v1.1.6)</a> *Compressed 3.58 KB*
+######<a class="button2" href="https://raw.github.com/dolox/fallback/v1.1.7/fallback.min.js" title="Production version of Fallback JS" target="_blank">Production (v1.1.7)</a> *Compressed 3.58 KB*
-######<a class="button2" href="https://raw.github.com/dolox/fallback/v1.1.6/fallback.js" title="Development version of Fallback JS" target="_blank">Development (v1.1.6)</a> *Uncompressed 12.47 KB*
+######<a class="button2" href="https://raw.github.com/dolox/fallback/v1.1.7/fallback.js" title="Development version of Fallback JS" target="_blank">Development (v1.1.7)</a> *Uncompressed 12.47 KB*

 **SEE WORKING DEMOS WITH SOURCE CODE AT <a href="http://plnkr.co/tags/fallbackjs">http://plnkr.co/tags/fallbackjs</a>**